-Y-Line or Y-dna testing is by far the most popular of the three types of dna test, for reasons that soon become obvious.
+For reasons that soon become obvious, Y-Line or Y-dna testing is one of the most popular types of dna tests for genealogy research.
 The test tracks the Y-chromosone, which is passed down the generations from father to son.

 Woman don't have a Y-chromosone so they cannot take this test (although a woman who wants to explore her paternal genealogy can simply ask her father, brother, paternal uncle or his son to take a test).